lionelmace/iks-lab/book/monitor-cluster-logs.md

     ![LogDNA dashboard](./images/logdna-console.png)

-{% hint style='tip' %}
+## Resources

-Find more about IBM Log Analysis with LogDNA in the [IBM Cloud documentation](https://cloud.ibm.com/docs/services/Log-Analysis-with-LogDNA/index.html#getting-started).
+For additional resources pay close attention to the following:

-{% endhint %}
+* More about IBM Log Analysis with LogDNA in the [IBM Cloud documentation](https://cloud.ibm.com/docs/services/Log-Analysis-with-LogDNA/index.html#getting-started).